 A day out in the historic city of Worcester is going to be busy!
-I recommend grabbing a big breakfast or brunch to keep you going.
+We recommend grabbing a big breakfast or brunch to keep you going.

-Depending on how you travelled to Worcester, you may find yourself disembarking from Foregate Street Station.
-When you wander down the station’s steps, you’ll be at the top of town and near some perfect places to grab a bite to eat.
+Depending on how you travelled to Worcester, you may find yourself disembarking from the Worcester Foregate Street railway station.
+When you wander down the station’s steps, you’ll be at the top of town and near some of the best places to grab a bite to eat.

-Wayland’s Yard is a stones throw away from Foregate Street Station.
-Inside, you’ll find delicious avocado on toast to be washed down with a rich black coffee or a frothy cappuccino.
-Within Worcester, Waylands is famous for its eggy crumpets (like the classic eggy bread but better!).
+Wayland’s Yard is a stones throw away from Worcester Foregate Street.
+Inside this trendy coffee shop, you’ll find delicious avocado on toast to be washed down with a rich black coffee or a frothy cappuccino.
+Within Worcester, Wayland’s is famous for its eggy crumpets (like the classic eggy bread but better!).
 These are topped with crispy bacon, avocado or even fried chicken and will definitely fuel your day out in Worcester.
-Wayland’s is dog friendly and has beautiful outdoor space if you’re lucky enough to visit the city in the sun.
+Wayland’s is dog friendly and has a beautiful outdoor space if you’re lucky enough to visit the city in the sun.

-A little further along the street, heading away the station and towards the river, you’ll find Black and White.
-Don’t be fooled by the perceived busy interior, they have an abundance of seating downstairs too.
-The brunch here is delicious and very reasonable, a perfect start to your Worcester day trip.
+A little further along the street, heading away from the station and towards the river, you’ll find Black & White.
+Don’t be fooled by the perceived busy interior; they have an abundance of seating downstairs too.
+The brunch here is delicious and very reasonably priced, a perfect start to your Worcester day trip.

-A crowd favourite is definitely Goodroots.
-Tucked just off of the river Severn, this café serves some of the tastiest brunch in the city.
-From freshly baked almond croissants to stacks of waffles, there’s a lot of delicious choice.
+A crowd favourite is definitely GoodRoots.
+Tucked just off of the River Severn, this café serves some of the tastiest brunches in the city.
+From freshly baked almond croissants to stacks of waffles, there are lots of delicious choices.

-Coffee and cake will definitely be a necessity as Worcester is a city you explore by foot.
-Luckily, the city has a huge variety of independent coffee shops.
+As you’ll be exploring Worcester on foot, coffee and cake will be well-deserved necessities.
+Fortunately, the city has a huge variety of independent coffee shops.